 When she’s not working with DAT, Christen can be found on CUNY’s John Jay College campus, where she’s the Director of the Writing Program and where she runs Life Out Loud, a nonfiction podcast dedicated to diversifying the contemporary storytelling landscape.
 As part of their work, the LOL team recently started working with the Bronx Freedom Fund, an organization which provides bail, free of charge, in underserved communities in order to ensure that—while awaiting trial—the accused don’t lose their jobs.
 She has also taught for the Prison-to-College Pipeline Program at Otisville Prison, for Interdisciplinary Studies Program, and for “Adelante” an academic success program that links writing classes with Latinx Studies.
 She was recently awarded both the Distinguished Teaching Award and the Faculty Service to students award at JJC.

-In past academic lives she served as the Assistant Director of John Jay’s Writing-Across-the -Curriculum Program and also taught for Seton Hall University and Rutgers University.
-In the spring of 2015, she will teach writing at Otisville Prison for John Jay's Prison-to-College Pipeline program.
-For info on how Christen connects her work teaching theater with DAT to her work teaching college-level writing, please see this recent interview, filmed as part of the college’s The Art of Teaching: A Series for Inspiring the Best.
+In past academic lives Christen served as the Assistant Director of John Jay’s Writing Program and the Writing-Across-the -Curriculum Program and also taught for Seton Hall University and Rutgers University, Newark.
+For info on how Christen connects her work teaching storytelling with DAT to her work teaching research writing, please see this recent interview, filmed as part of the college’s Art of Teaching: A Series for Inspiring the Best.